metapsy-project/metapsyDocs/content/databases/psychosis-psyctr/index.en.md

 #### Database Flowchart

-Studies in the `depression-psyctr` dataset were extracted from the larger "depression psychotherapy" database.
-The study flow of this database can be found below.
+Studies in the `psychosis-psyctr` dataset were extracted from the larger database on psychological interventions for psychosis.
+The current dataset includes the subset of psychological interventions compared to control conditions.

 {{< zenodo-flowchart doi="10.5281/zenodo.7782324" >}}